amescodes/PZPI2AB/README.md

 #### Default Target

-When there's no target container set or when the target container is full, items will be transferred to the default target.
+When there's no target container set, the target container is unequipped, or when the target container is full, items will be transferred to the default target.
 You have two options:

 - **Player Inventory**: Items go to your main inventory (default setting)
 - **Item Source Container**: Items return to the container where one of the crafting ingredients came from